dvillaj/spark-box/README.md

 # NoSQL Box

-Vagrant to create a virtual machine following this [turorial](https://towardsdatascience.com/tutorial-building-your-own-big-data-infrastructure-for-data-science-579ae46880d8) of how build your own Big data Infrastructure for Data Science written by Ashton Sidhu
+Automatization of "Building your Own Big Data Infrastructure for Data Science" article written by [Ashton Sidhu](https://towardsdatascience.com/tutorial-building-your-own-big-data-infrastructure-for-data-science-579ae46880d8)

-## Installed Software
+## Software

-This box is based in Ubuntu 18.04 and docker.

-The build process will install and configure the following software:
+The build process uses Vagrant to create a virtual machine with Ubuntu 18.10 and install the following software:

 - [Hadoop](http://localhost:9870)
 - [Yarn](http://localhost:8088)